Q: What types of property does Strettons sell by auction?

-A: Yes, the guide prices are available in our online and offline catalogues.
-They represent the range within which the lot is available at the time of printing and may change during the pre-auction marketing period.
-Therefore we update them on our site each working day leading up to the auction.
+A: Yes, the guide prices are available anywhere the property is advertised.
+Guide prices represent the price range the lot is available to purchase at the time of going live.
+This range may change during the pre-auction marketing period, though we will update our website each working day leading up to the auction.

 Q: Can I view the properties?

 A: Where access is possible, we will organise pre-arranged viewings.
 Viewing opportunities will be listed on the lot page of our website.
 If a property is not available for viewing, we may be able to provide a video viewing.
 Feel free to call the team on 020 7637 4000 if you have any questions.

 Q: Do I need to have a mortgage arranged before bidding?

 A: If you require a mortgage or other form of loan to finance your purchase, you should have these arrangements in place before you bid.
 There are various lending sources, possibly including your bank, but they need to be able to respond to the quick timescales of an auction.

 We have links with multiple lenders who might be able to help you.
 If you require funding, please do get in touch with us and we will happily recommend some of our trusted partners.

 A: Our advice is to speak with your solicitor as soon as you decide to bid on a property.
 Much of the legal information is freely available online on the property page under its 'View Legal Documents' button.